-August 16th, 2021 she has been gone as long as she lived.
+she has been gone Longer than she lived.

 LOVELY TRACES OF HOPE